FrancoB411/flash_card_hasher/README.md

 Well, if you could take all those notes you've accumulated over the years and turn them into flashcards...

-Ans you could import those flashcards into a sick flash card app you're working on that would remind you to study only what you're about to forget..
+And you could import those flashcards into a sick flash card app you're working on that would remind you to study only what you're about to forget..

 That would be cool.